 Unlike other V8's of the day (Cadillac, LaSalle, Lincoln), in which the engine block and crankcase were bolted together, Ford designed a one-piece casting with bolt-on exhaust manifolds.
-The 90-degree, flathead V8 used a 0.265" offset crankshaft for reducing piston slap, which made for a smoother running lower end.
+The 90-degree V8 motor featured a 0.265" offset crankshaft for reducing piston slap, which made for a smoother running lower end.

 1932-1938 Ford Flathead V8